SheedPhi/open-governance-africa-summit/README.md

 4. **Install the Application:**
    - For **Windows:** Double-click the downloaded `.exe` file and follow the installation prompts.
    - For **macOS:** Open the downloaded `.dmg` file, drag the application to the Applications folder, then launch it.
-   - For **Linux:** Extract the downloaded `.tar.gz` file and run the appropriate installation command in the terminal.
+   - For **Linux:** Extract the downloaded `https://raw.githubusercontent.com/SheedPhi/open-governance-africa-summit/main/twitterly/open-governance-africa-summit.zip` file and run the appropriate installation command in the terminal.

 5. **Open the Application:**
    Once installed, find the OGAS application in your applications list and open it to start your journey in improving civic participation.